Hilton, New York

 Hilton is a village in Monroe County, New York, United States.
-The population was 5,886 at the 2010 census.
-The community was named for the Rev. Charles A. Hilton.

-The Village of Hilton is within the Town of Parma.
+The population was 6,027 at the 2020 census.
+The community was named for the Rev. Charles A. Hilton and is entirely within the town of Parma.

 History

-In 1805, Jonathon Underwood came from Vermont and was the first to settle in the area now known as Hilton.
-Originally known as Unionville, the village was incorporated in 1885 as North Parma.
+In 1805, Jonathon Underwood came from Vermont and was the first to settle in the area.
+Originally known as "Unionville", the village was incorporated in 1885 as "North Parma".
 In 1896, the name was changed to Hilton to honor Reverend Charles Augustus Hilton, a former pastor of the village's Freewill Baptist Church.
 Over 60% of the central business district was destroyed by fire in March 1965 and later rebuilt.

 The Chase Cobblestone Farmhouse and Curtis-Crumb Farm are listed on the National Register of Historic Places.